-The New England Food Summit (NEFS) returns to our region in June of 2020, celebrating ten successful years building a unique and impactful network that is inspiring leadership across our region and across the country.
-The 2020 NEFS builds on a nine-year foundation of network-building, relationships, skills, and a shared vision and values.
+The New England Food Summit (NEFS) returns to our region in July of 2020, celebrating ten successful years building a unique and impactful network that is inspiring leadership across our region and across the country.
+The 2020 NEFS builds on a foundation of network-building, collaborations, skills, and a shared vision and values.
 The Summit also brings our region back together for the first time in four years in preparation for the pivotal decade ahead.
-Exact dates and location to be announced in the summer of 2019.

 Learn about past summits: